-The collect and readings, as well as a sermon and other resources, for the Third Sunday after Easter, 7 May A.D.
-2017.
+The collect and readings, as well as the Bishop's sermon and other resources, for the Third Sunday after Easter, 22 April A.D.
+2018.

 Almighty God, who showest to them that be in error the light of thy truth, to the intent that they may return into the way of righteousness: Grant unto all them that are admitted into the fellowship of Christ’s religion, that they may forsake those things that are contrary to their profession, and follow all such things as are agreeable to the same; through our Lord Jesus Christ.
 Amen.
 (BCP, p.
 193)